I Remember a Childhood Friend

 But I Remember

-She Was Just a Kid
+She was just a Kid

-And so
+And so the Sun sets

-Time to Let Go
+Time to Let

 Scotland

-A once proud nation
+A once Proud Nation

-Where so Many are Cut out of the equation
+Where so Many are cut out of the equation

-But maybe One day we’ll put our judgements down
+But maybe One day

-And then it will Be allowed
+And then It will Be Allowed

-For the People to Come Together and Speak out
+For People to Come Together

-About those things of which We Are not proud
+Of which We Are not proud

-In a World so unjust and unfair
+In a World so Unjust and Unfair

 Many Communities are left in Despair

-Feeling they are beyond Repair
+Feeling they are Beyond Repair

 Yet so Many Truly do Care

-Though their Voices are rarely Heard
+Though Our Voice is rarely Heard

-Coming from a place where
+Coming from somewhere

-Many do not wish to stray
+Many do not wish to stray…

-And so We turn and Look a Way
+So they turn and Look a Way

-Remain Unafraid to Touch This dirt
+Remain Unafraid to Touch this dirt

-And Remember what It means
+And Remember What It Means

 To Put Love First

-And so it is
+And so It Is

-With the Deepest Remorse and regret
+With the Deepest Remorse

-As a Nation we have Failed to Protect
+We have Failed to Protect

-Those who have Felt Powerless and small
+Powerless and small

 Shame on us